lookit/research-resources/Legal/Lookit consent form template 5.md

 ## Data collection and webcam recording

 During the session, you and your child will be recorded by your computer's webcam and microphone.
 These webcam recordings, and other data like answers you enter in forms, are sent securely to the Lookit platform.
-You can view your past recordings on Lookit under "Studies" -> "Your past studies" at any time.
+You can view your past recordings on Lookit at any time.

 Data are stored securely on Lookit servers and by researchers, and are only shared as described in this document.
 However, there is always a small risk that data transmitted over the internet may be intercepted or that the security of stored data may be compromised.